dhxsy1994/riscv-mini-dfc/README.md

     > test

-## Running Data Flow Program on `riscv-mini-dfc`
+## Running DataFlow Program on `riscv-mini-dfc`

-At this point, you may want to implement and exeucte your custom application on `riscv-mini-dfc`.
+you can execute the data flow application on `riscv-mini-dfc`.
 In this case, you need to install RISC-V tools for priv 1.7.
 This repo provides a script to install the correct version of tools.
 Run the script as follows:

     $ export RISCV=<path to riscv tools for priv 1.7>
     $ ./build-riscv-tools

 It takes a while to install the toolchain, so please be patient, and you should install verilator with 3.886 version, otherwise may encounter errors.

-This DataFlow program in `custom-bmark`.
-To compile program, run `make` in `custom-bmark` to generate the binary, dump, and the hex files.
+This DataFlow program and syscall in `dfc-bmark`, more detail please see `dfc-bmark/README.md`.
+To compile program, run `make` in `dfc-bmark` to generate the binary, dump, and the hex files and waveform.
 Finally, run the following command in the base directory:

+    $ make run-dfc-bmark

+Also we have a version for DataFlow program running on FPGA, You can monit a continual expt singal.
+Run the following command in the base directory:

-    $ make run-custom-bmark
+    $ make run-fpga-bmark